| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 acceptance of your own and each other's writing and eventually

+makes sharing your work with a wider audience less terrifying.
 I have been in a writing group with three other women

 for several years.
 When we first met, none of us had published